+D 1 1 nes or nyer TDOME (see explanatory notes below)

-Full name of Customer
+name of tomer

-Current Address Previous address if customer has changed address in the last three months
+Curi rent Address Previous address if customer has changed address in the last three mont hs

-Date of Birth
+Date e of Birth

-- (a) the verification of the identity of the above customer meets the requirements: - i. of the Money Laundering Regulations 2007, and the guidance for standard evidence set out within the guidance for the UK Financial Sector issued by JMLSG; or - ii. of our national money laundering legislation that implements the EU Money Laundering Directive, and any relevant authoritative guidance provided as best practice in relation to the type of business or transaction to which this confirmation relates; or - iii. of local law and regulation. - (b) where the underlying evidence taken in relation to the verification of the customer's identity is held outside the UK, in the event of any enquiry from you (or from UK law enforcement agencies or regulators under court order or relevant mutual assistance procedure), copies of the relevant customer records will be made available, to the extent that we are required under local law to retain these records.
+i. of the out wire ii. of our Laund practice relates iii. of loca where the un held outside to agencies or rethe relevant of the control out out the control out out the control out out the control out on of the identity of the above customer meets the requirements: Money Laundering Regulations 2007, and the guidance for standard evidence stain the guidance for the UK Financial Sector issued by JMLSG; or national money laundering legislation that implements the EU Money ering Directive, and any relevant authoritative guidance provided as best the in relation to the type of business or transaction to which this confirmation; or I law and regulation. derlying evidence taken in relation to the verification of the customer's identity the UK, in the event of any enquiry from you (or from UK law enforcement egulators under court order or relevant mutual assistance procedure), copies of customer records will be made available, to the extent that we are required undertain these records. is .

+Signed:

+Name:

+Position:

+Date:

+DET.
+AILS OF GRO UP FIRM

+Full Name of ulated Firm:

+itionship to iving firm:

+Juris sdiction:

+ne of ulator:

+Refe ulator erence nber: